 To start with automatic reset, follow the below steps:

-3. It will start the reset process and creates a default user and will provide you with credentials.
-You will use these credentials to log in into your system next time.
+- It will start the reset process and creates a default user and will provide you with credentials.
+You will use these credentials to log in to your system next time.

-So this was all about the installation and usage of Resetter in order to reset your Ubuntu OS to its factory default settings using custom reset method.
-We have also discussed a little about Automatic reset method.
+So this was all about the installation and usage of Resetter in order to reset your Ubuntu OS to its factory default settings using the custom reset method.
+We have also discussed a little about the Automatic reset mode.
 You can easily use this method for reset however, it is not much recommended as it wipes out everything from the system.